The Crown and the Parihaka community have been working together to reconcile their relationship and support Parihaka to achieve its aspirations.

 The Office of Treaty Settlements (OTS), with support from a number of Crown agencies and local authorities, led the development of a reconciliation package which includes a legacy statement and Crown apology to Parihaka.

-The Crown and the Parihaka community signed a Deed of Reconciliation on 9 June 2017 at a ceremony held at Parihaka.
-A copy of the Deed of reconciliation is linked below.
+The Crown and the Parihaka community signed a Deed of Recognition and Relationship Agreement on 9 June 2017 at a ceremony held at Parihaka.
+A copy of the Deed of Reconciliation and the Relationship Agreement are linked below.

 The Crown and Parihaka signed a compact of trust as a first step towards reconciling the Crown’s relationship with Parihaka.
 It is intended to set the direction and tone of future relations.